basiljs/basiljs.github.io/reference/document/duplicate.md

 layout: entry
 title: duplicate
 codetitle: b.duplicate(item)
 description: 'Duplicates the given page after the current page or the given page item to the current page and layer.
-Use b.rectMode() to set center point.'
+Use '
 category: Document
 subcategory: Transformation
 returns: